gvwilson/sensibleadventures/nardica/nardica.md

 I just---I keep thinkin' about how Jeep changed up."

 Wales shrugged.
+"Sometimes it doesn't all go away.
-"Sometimes it rearranges what was there before.
+Sometimes it rearranges what was there before.
-And sometimes it shows people things about themselves that they'd rather not have known.
+And sometimes it shows people things about themselves they'd rather not have known.
 Just give her some time."

 Iffy glanced toward the antenna at the stern.